Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 38 What is the difference between IAM Policy and Bucket Policy?

-Both IAM Policy and Bucket Policy are used to provide access to S3.
+IAM Policy and Bucket Policy both can be used to control access to an S3 bucket, but they are attached to different places.

-IAM Policy is attached to IAM Users, Groups or Roles, whereas Bucket Policy is attached directly to the S3 Bucket.
+IAM Policy is attached to an IAM User, Group or Role and defines what AWS resources and actions that identity can access.

-IAM Policy controls user permissions, while Bucket Policy controls access to a specific S3 bucket.

----
+Bucket Policy is a resource-based policy attached directly to an S3 bucket.
+It defines which users, roles or AWS accounts can access that bucket and what actions they can perform.

+For example, if an EC2 application needs to upload files to S3, I can give the EC2 IAM Role permission through an IAM Policy.

+If I need to allow or restrict access at the bucket level, I can use a Bucket Policy.

+Final access is allowed only when there is no applicable explicit Deny.

 # 39 Amazon CloudWatch